Strathdale

 An assessment of population growth drivers in Strathdale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Growth rates by age group were applied across all areas from 2032 to 2041.
-Future population dynamics projected an above median growth for regional areas nationally, with the suburb expected to expand by 1041 persons to 2041, reflecting a gain of 17.6% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered, it employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
+Growth rates by age group are applied across all areas until 2041.
+Future population dynamics project an above median growth in regional areas nationally for Strathdale.
+By 2041, the suburb is expected to expand by 1041 persons, reflecting a total gain of 16.4% over the 17 years.

 Frequently Asked Questions - Population